-The manufacturers of analytical instruments and equipment, such as glassware and balances, usually provide a statement of the item's maximum MEA-SUREMENT ERROR, or TOLERANCE.
-For example, a 10-mL volumetric pipet (Figure 4.2) has a tolerance of $\pm 0.02$ mL, which means the pipet delivers an actual volume within the range 9.98-10.02 mL at a temperature of 20 °C. Although we express this tolerance as a range, the error is determinate; that is, the pipet's expected volume, $\mu$ , is a fixed value within this stated range.
+The manufacturers of analytical instruments and equipment, such as glassware and balances, usually provide a statement of the item's maximum MEASUREMENT ERROR, or TOLERANCE.
+For example, a 10-mL volumetric pipet (Figure 4.2) has a tolerance of ±0.02 mL, which means that the pipet delivers an actual volume within the range 9.98-10.02 mL at a temperature of 20 °C. Although we express this tolerance as a range, the error is determinate; thus, the pipet's expected volume is a fixed value within the stated range.

-Volumetric glassware is categorized into classes based on its relative accuracy.
-Class A glassware is manufactured to comply with tolerances specified by an agency, such as the National Institute of Standards and Technology or the American Society for Testing and Materials.
-The tolerance level for Class A glassware is small enough that normally we can use it without calibration.
-The tolerance levels for Class B glassware usually are twice that for Class A glassware.
-Other types of volumetric glassware, such as beakers and graduated cylinders, are not used to measure volume accurately.
+Volumetric glassware is categorized into classes depending on its accuracy.
+Class A glassware is manufactured to comply with tolerances specified by agencies such as the National Institute of Standards and Technology or the American Society for Testing and Materials.
+The tolerance level for Class A glassware is small enough that we normally can use it without calibration.
+The tolerance levels for Class B glassware are usually twice those for Class A glassware.
+Other types of volumetric glassware, such as beakers and graduated cylinders, are unsuitable for accurately measuring volumes.
 Table 4.2 provides a summary of typical measurement errors for Class A volumetric glassware.
-Tolerances for digital pipets and for balances are provided in Table 4.3 and Table 4.4.
-An awareness of potential sampling errors especially is important when we work with heterogeneous materials.
-Strategies for obtaining representative samples are covered in Chapter 5.
+Tolerances for digital pipets and for balances are listed in Table 4.3 and Table 4.4.